Celiac Disease in Illinois

 Celiac disease is an immune disease that can affect your body after you consume gluten products.
 Gluten is the name of a protein found in many grains.
 If gluten passes through the small bowel of an affected person, it prompts an immune reaction.
 As this occurs, over time, this immune reaction might injure the small intestine lining and hinder the digestive system from absorbing other critical nutrients.

 Celiac disorder is an inherited disease seen particularly in those of Caucasian ancestry.
 Celiac disease is the most common inherited condition in Europe.
 Certain research demonstrates that 1 out of about 133 individuals in the U.S. has the issue.
-To learn more regarding care for celiac disease in Chicago, IL, Peoria, IL, or Bloomington, IL, and solutions to correctly manage it and allow you to live your life in the best way, get in touch with GI Alliance of Illinois and arrange an appointment with our expert GI providers.
+To learn more regarding care for celiac disease in Chicago, IL, or Bloomington, IL, and solutions to correctly manage it and allow you to live your life in the best way, get in touch with GI Alliance of Illinois and arrange an appointment with our expert GI providers.

 What are the common symptoms of celiac disease?